 Like other forms of student loan deferment and forbearance, economic hardship deferment allows you to pause your loan payments if you meet certain criteria.

 This federal government program is designed for low-income borrowers who need as long as a three-year break from payments.
 It comes with clear-cut rules for eligibility; for instance, you can qualify if you’re receiving public assistance from the federal or state government.

 The eligibility rules for similar deferment options from private lenders aren’t as straightforward, however.
 Here’s how economic hardship deferment works for both federal and private loans, and how you can qualify.
 Specifically, let’s look at…

-How economic hardship deferment works
+- How economic hardship deferment works

-Economic hardship deferment qualifications
+- Economic hardship deferment qualifications

 - You’re serving as a Peace Corps volunteer.

-When applying, you might need to attach documentation proving you qualify for economic hardship.
-A Peace Corps volunteer, for example, would need to attach a certificate of their service, showing when their work is taking place.
+You can find an economic hardship deferment request form on your loan servicer’s website.
+You may need to attach documentation proving you qualify for economic hardship deferment.
+Peace Corps volunteers, for example, would need to attach a certificate of their service, showing when their work is taking place.